Installing and Configuring SSH Under Windows

 ssh-keygen -t ed25519

 -t ed25519 tells OpenSSH to create an ed25519 key.
 This is a form of elliptic curve DSA.
-It is very fast and also more secure than “small” (1024-2048 bit) RSA keys.
+It is faster and more secure than RSA keys.
 I would recommend this algorithm, although you can also use standard NIST ECDSA.

 OpenSSH should start a dialog.
 If you’ve never created an SSH-Key, you can just hit enter to choose the default path.
 It’s not important where you save the key, just make sure it’s in a place only your user can access (the default location is fine for that).
 After you enter the path, it will ask you for a passphrase.
 It’s recommended to choose a passphrase, although it’s not strictly necessary if you just use the key for this functionality, since it doesn’t really have high stakes.
 If you plan on using the key for other things, I would recommend choosing a passphrase.